 Speak to the Administrator who will be able to give you a copy of the self assessment and run through the procedure.
-If any changes/equipment are required that cannot be resolved directly by the user then report back to your Head who will see if it is appropriate to order the equipment e.g. screen riser, foot rest etc. Further support and advice can be obtained from Health and Safety Team, Shropshire Council, See Section 2 for contact details.
+If any changes/equipment are required that cannot be resolved directly by the user then report back to the Headteacher who will see if it is appropriate to order the equipment e.g. screen riser, footrest etc. Further support and advice can be obtained from Health and Safety Team, Shropshire Council, See Section 2 for contact details.